Learn how incorporating creative thinking in the classroom helps students develop critical 21st-century workplace skills.

 Providing students experiences helps us as educators advance our mission to help all students succeed.
 Creativity and critical thinking have been identified as 21st-century skills since before the 21st-century began.
 These skills are still just as important personally and professionally today.
 Helping students become creative thinkers can be a fun and engaging process for students and teachers.
 It can help provide students with opportunities to prepare for their life beyond school while engaging in important activities that allow them to apply classroom learning to real-world situations, solving problems and helping society.
 It’s a win-win situation!

 This article is part of a series on fostering innovation.
-Click below to read part 2:
+Click below to read parts 2 and 3:

 References: